-All items should be included in the mitigation plan or there should be an explanation as to why they are not appropriate.
+All items must be included the mitigation plan or there should be an explanation as to why they are not appropriate.
 The checklist at the end is to help reviewers and applicants ensure all required information is provided.
-While most of these items will be needed for most mitigation plans, a few items included here will need to be modified for specific resource types (see following guidance).
+While most of these items will be needed for most mitigation plans, a few items included here will need to be modified for specific resource types.